MarinaFroes/style-guides-compilation/README.md

 1 - **Arrow function is king** :crown:

 If it is not necessary to use function declarations, use arrow function.
-And whenever possible, use the short version of the arrow function.
+And whenever possible, use the short version of the arrow function. _This is just my personal preference, not a rule._

 2 - **Async await your promises** :pause_button::hourglass: